Gaia-Protocol/Docs/en/gaia-protocol-details/whitelist_info.md

 #### Public-Sale: 10th, Feb (Thu) 23:00 UTC + 9

-* Pre-Sale will be ended if the Public-Sale amount is sold out.
+* Public-Sale will be ended if the Public-Sale amount is sold out.
 (6,000 NFTs)
 * Price: **1,000 Klay**

 ### Related NFTs/Tokens Links